oldVinyl/21projects/README.md

 **Bugs to fix:**
 - Update list after add/delete without reloading everything bc it removes the checked properties
-- When the array is empty, the last deleted element stays...why?
+- ~~When the array is empty, the last deleted element stays...why?~~
 - Unaligned display!
 - CSS and styling
-- There has to be a more efficient way to implement the delete button...but for now, im proud of my work :>
+- ~~There has to be a more efficient way to implement the delete button...but for now, im proud of my work :>~~
+- __21/03/2025__ sync the checklist to

+**Updates:**
+- __21/03/2025__ implemented the delete button :>
+-                the input empties out after you click 'Add'
+-                fixed the empty array discrepancy by force setting the arr to [] when todos.length === 0.
+Now displays a cute little 'Nothing to see here!' message when the array is empty :3

 ## 2. Expenses Tracker
 **Level:**